Charlie Atkinson (rugby union): Club career

+After making 24 appearances for Leicester, Atkinson moved to Gloucester on Christmas Eve 2023.
+He made his Gloucester debut on 28 January 2024, scoring a try in the 32–20 victory over Sale Sharks.
+During his first campaign with the club, Atkinson played as a substitute in their semi-final victory over Benetton Rugby but did not feature in the 2023–24 EPCR Challenge Cup final which they lost against Sharks to finish runners up.

+In January 2025, Atkinson signed a new contract extension with Gloucester.

+International career

-On 1 January 2021 Atkinson was selected for the England Under-20 Squad and on 26 January 2021 it was announced that he would be part of the shadow squad for England during the 2021 Six Nations Championship.
-Later that year he was a member of the junior squad that completed a grand slam during the 2021 Six Nations Under 20s Championship.
+On 1 January 2021 Atkinson was selected for the England Under-20 Squad and on 26 January 2021 it was announced that he would be part of the shadow senior squad for England during the 2021 Six Nations Championship.
+Later that year he was a member of the junior side that completed a grand slam during the 2021 Six Nations Under 20s Championship.

 In June 2022 Atkinson was called up by coach Eddie Jones to join a training camp with the senior England squad.
+In February 2024 Atkinson started for England A scoring four points in a victory over Portugal.